madelson/DistributedLock/docs/Developing DistributedLock.md

 In `C:\Program Files\PostgreSQL\<version>\data\postgresql.conf`, update `max_connections` to 200.

+(Windows) If you don't want Postgres always running on your machine, set the Startup type to "Manual" for `postgresql-x64-{VERSION} - PostgresSQL Server {VERSION}`.

 Add your username (e.g. postgres) and password to `DistributedLock.Tests/credentials/postgres.txt`, with the username on line 1 and the password on line 2.

 ### SQL Server

 Download SQL developer edition from [here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).

+(Windows) If you don't want SQLServer always running on your machine, set the Startup type to "Manual" for `SQL Server (MSSQLSERVER)`.

 The tests connect via integrated security.

 ### Redis